NOMYAN/NOMYAN/README.md

 ![](https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExNG1scjFkeTdxZmk2YjVkazN1eWZlenNpY2FnaXJhZzQ2ZXN2ajY4OCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/08WvBP5CPsiYTMghFF/giphy.gif)

 - 👋 Hi, I’m @NOMYAN
-- 👀 I’m interested in ...
+- 👀 I’m interested in becoming better.
+Not just in technical skills.
+But skills I can bring about to other parts of my life.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Fullstack development.
+Slowly honing my skills in terms of programming, database and design.
 - 💞️ I’m looking to collaborate on all kinds of projects.
+Tech- Frontend/ Backend.
+Design.
+Marketing.
+Communication.
+Development..
+You name it all.
-- 📫 How to reach me ...
+- 📫 How to reach me:
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I have ADHD

 <!---
 NOMYAN/NOMYAN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.